Cucina Verona Ristorante Blue Zones Project Approval Celebration

 Fort Bragg has a handful of local breweries all within a few blocks, all with great food and beer.
 There’s the legendary North Coast Brewing Company with a wide selection of beers, including a few of your favorites.
 Mosey down a few blocks to Overtime Brewing where the vibe is local-friendly, and the beer is brewed in-house.
 Tall Guy Brewing, in the heart of downtown, has an open, easy, comfy feel for a cool beer and a warm welcome.

-9. Stoll the Botanical Gardens
+9. Stroll the Botanical Gardens

 This time of year at the Mendocino Coast Botanical Gardens, the rhododendrons, camellias, and magnolias are just beginning to bloom, but it’s also when some less obvious beauty is revealed.
 Misty sunbeams stream through the pines.
 Whale spouts rise in the ocean distance.
 Dew drops glisten on luscious ferns and wild mushrooms, 160 different species of which can be found on the garden property.